 As part of this initiative, we will be providing information, tools, and resources to support efforts that empower youth.
 This will include a platform for coordination of advocacy and strategically targeted action opportunities to improve national and international policy.
 We will also connect youth worldwide, highlight and amplify the most exciting and effective efforts with youth in action, and share lessons learned to help youth become even more effective advocates for protection and conservation of our world’s shared ocean.

-World Oceans Day Youth Advisory Council
+World Ocean Day Youth Advisory Council

-In 2016, we created the World Oceans Day Youth Advisory Council (YAC) to expand the reach and impact of World Oceans Day – not only to unite the world for our ocean on June 8, but also engage in advancing ocean conservation year-round.
-YAC members are instrumental in helping shape the development of World Oceans Day – providing new and unique perspectives, ideas, and recommendations for action.
+In 2016, we created the World Ocean Day Youth Advisory Council (YAC) to expand the reach and impact of World Ocean Day – not only to unite the world for our ocean on June 8, but also engage in advancing ocean conservation year-round.
+YAC members are instrumental in helping shape the development of World Ocean Day – providing new and unique perspectives, ideas, and recommendations for action.
 We provide opportunities for them to speak directly with world leaders.
 For example, last year YAC representatives spoke at the UN General Assembly in NYC, the Our Ocean Conference in Malta, and other key conferences.
 For 2018, we doubled the size of the Youth Advisory Council to 20 outstanding young leaders from 17 diverse countries.
 In the process of selecting the 10 new members, we received interest from over 800 young people from dozens of countries, many of whom we will also be working with based on geography and issue.

 Sea Youth Rise Up